spiralsyzygy/qbCoach/docs/docs_archive/qbcoach_dev_workflow.md

-# qbCoach Development Workflow (One-Page Summary)
+# qbCoach Development Workflow (One-Page Summary) — Legacy

-This document describes the full development workflow for the qbCoach project, covering GPT/LangChain-style orchestration, Codex-driven implementation, deterministic Python engine evolution, and safe iteration on new features.
+This legacy document describes the full development workflow for the qbCoach project, covering GPT/LangChain-style orchestration, Codex-driven implementation, deterministic Python engine evolution, and safe iteration on new features.
+It is superseded by `qbcoach_gpt_primer.md` but kept for historical context.

-Version: Engine v2.1.0 + Effects v1.1 + 75/75 tests green
+Version: Engine v2.1.0 + Effects v1.1 + 89/89 tests green
 Layer: GPT (Phase G) + Codex Integration

 ---